DFE-Digital/architecture/principles/business-architecture-principles.md

 *	All business architecture initiatives must demonstrate how they contribute to DfEs overall strategy and goals.
 *	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture.

+## 2. The business drives the narrative

+Business architecture activities are driven by the stakeholder voice.
+Business architects should be able to link work back to stakeholder requirements and present architecture options and alternatives based on requirements for stakeholders to review and approve.

+**Rationale**

+*	Satisfying stakeholder requirements provides an increased chance of delivering improvements through architecture lead business change

+**Implications**

+*	•	All business architecture initiatives must demonstrate how they contribute to business success.
+*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture.